-In this article, you will discover everything you need to know about concave angles, their definition, and the properties of this element of geometry.
+In this article, you will discover everything you need to know about concave angles, their definition and the characteristics of this element of geometry.

 This definition of concave angle corresponds to the classification of angles according to their angle.
 According to this classification, the types of angles can be: